Sri Lankan passport: Biometric passport

-Sri Lankan Passport for a Dual Citizen
+Sri Lankan passport for a dual citizen

 Sri Lanka allows dual citizenship.
-However, under the 19th amendment of that country's constitution.
+However, under the 19th amendment of the Constitution of Sri Lanka.
 An individual who holds citizenship in both Sri Lanka and another country can obtain a Sri Lankan passport.

 An individual who holds citizenship in both Sri Lanka and another country can obtain a Sri Lankan passport by submitting the following documents.